-Gum disease and other dental ailments boost the risk of becoming infected with oral human papillomavirus, a sexually transmitted virus that causes 40 to 80 percent of all throat cancers, according to the first study to find such a link.
-Those who said they had poor oral health had a 56 percent higher rate of oral HPV infection than those who reported good to excellent oral health, researchers wrote in a study published today by Cancer Prevention Research, a journal of the American Association for Cancer Research.
-“This is just another really good reason to take good care of your teeth and your mouth,” said Markham, an associate professor of health promotion and behavioral science at the University of Texas Health Sciences Center in Houston, in an Aug.
-19 telephone interview.
+A new study links gum disease and other dental ailments to an increased risk of oral human papillomavirus (HPV) infection.
+HPV is a sexually transmitted virus that causes 40 to 80 percent of all throat cancers.
+Participants who proclaimed poor oral health had a 56% higher rate of oral HPV infection than those who proclaimed good to excellent oral health.
+This information was published today with the Cancer Prevention Research, a journal of the American Association for Cancer Research.
+“This is just another really good reason to take good care of your teeth and your mouth,” said Markham, an associate professor of health promotion and behavioral science at the University of Texas Health Sciences Center.
 “Our findings show that even when you control for known risk factors for oral HPV infections such as smoking and oral sex behaviors, poor oral health is an independent risk factor for oral HPV infection.”

 Study Ties Poor Oral Hygiene To Cancer-Causing Virus

-People with swollen gums, missing teeth and other signs of poor dental health are more likely to be infected orally with the human papillomavirus, researchers reported Wednesday.
+People with swollen gums, missing teeth, and other signs of poor dental health are more likely to be infected orally with HPV, researchers reported Wednesday.

 HPV, a sexually transmitted virus, causes cancers of the cervix, mouth and throat.
-The new study, published in Cancer Prevention Research, is the first to document a link between the infection and poor oral health, but other experts noted that the research found only an association and relied mostly on self-reported data about oral health.
+The new study is the first to document a link between the infection and poor oral health.
+However, other experts noted that the research found only an association and relied mostly on self-reported data about oral health.

 It is too early to say with confidence that brushing and flossing regularly could prevent oral HPV infection, they said.